rougier/from-python-to-numpy/04-code-vectorization.rst

 Code vectorization means that the problem you're trying to solve is inherently vectorizable and only requires a few numpy tricks to make it faster.
-Of course it does not mean it is easy nor straightforward, but at least it does not necessitate to totally rethink your problem (as it will be the case in the `Problem vectorization`_ chapter).
+Of course it does not mean it is easy or straightforward, but at least it does not necessitate totally rethinking your problem (as it will be the case in the `Problem vectorization`_ chapter).
 Still, it may require some experience to see where code can be vectorized.
-Let's illustrate this through the most simple example where we want to sum up two lists of integers.
-One simple way using pure Python is:
+Let's illustrate this through a simple example where we want to sum up two lists of integers.
+One simple way using pure Python
+is:

 .. code-block:: python